An account. Moreover, a narrative.

 Snores and Surges

 I was frankly so sleepy and so tired that I couldn’t wait to just be comfortable in my bed again.
 Though I continued to get surges, it surely felt better to do them side-lying and with a firm body pillow was wrapped between my legs.
 But alas!
-That relief only lasted thru three surges because, by the fourth one, I felt something different.
+That relief only lasted through three surges because, by the fourth one, I felt something different.
 I feel like pooping!
 It felt like a massive thing was about to slide out from somewhere down there and I couldn’t stop it no matter what.

 It took me a while to realize that, aha!
 I am finally pushing!!!
 And through the deep snores of my very tired husband, I was, at last, heard to make the exact sound that Irina was looking for.
 Together with Aileen, she then immediately made her way up to our room and quietly sat down on the floor from where they occasionally gave feedbacks.